Rawalpindi History

 History of Rawalpindi

-The city was invaded numerous times in history in 326 BC Alexander invaded the area and got control without any battle, at that time Taxila was considered as the main city.
-Greeks built a University in Taxila whose remains are still present in Taxila.
+The city was invaded numerous times in history in 326 BC, Alexander invaded the area and got control without any battle; at that time, Taxila was considered as the main city.
+Greeks built a University in Taxila; the remains are still present in Taxila.
 It is now included in UNESCO’s World Heritage Site.

-Then came Mehmood Ghazni who came and destroyed the city.
-In 1497 Gakhars tribes jointly ruled the city for over two centuries with the help of Mughals alliance and military support.
-When the Mughals started losing grip on power, Sikhs tried to get control of Rawalpindi.
-In 1765 they invaded the city and defeated Gakhars, under the rule of the Sikh clan Rawalpindi started flourishing with new trade routes and business activities.
-In 1849 Sardar Chattar Singh surrendered Rawalpindi to the British Army, and the British Raj started which lasted for a century until the independence of Pakistan.
+Then came Mehmood Ghazni, who brought Islam to this region.
+In 1497, Gakhars tribes jointly ruled the city for over two centuries with the help of Mughals alliance and military support.
+When the Mughals started losing their grip on power, Sikhs tried to get control of Rawalpindi.
+In 1765, they invaded the city and defeated Gakhars, under the rule of the Sikh clan.
+Rawalpindi started flourishing with new trade routes and business activities, especially to northern areas and Kashmir specifically.
+In 1849, Sardar Chattar Singh surrendered Rawalpindi to the British Army, and the British Raj started, which lasted for a century until the independence of Pakistan on 14th August 1947.

 Old Hindu Temple in Raja Bazar